Dhruv-x7x/PAN-Sharpening-CS754/README.md

 To gain an initial understanding of the topic, we reviewed and summarized key points from the paper titled:
 [1] **"A survey of classical methods and new trends in pansharpening of multispectral images"**.
-This paper, along with our notes, can be found in the folder **`readings/survey/`**.
-Some notes are direct excerpts from the paper itself.

 Implementation of Bayesian methods required reading an additional paper because the summary provided in [1] was insufficient.
 We referenced the paper titled:
 [2] **"Variational posterior distribution approximation in Bayesian super resolution reconstruction of multispectral images"**

+These papers, along with our notes, can be found in the folder **`readings/survey/`**.
+Some notes are direct excerpts from the papers themselves.

 ## Dataset